robotics-erlangen/autoref/README.md

 Refbox.

 Referee decisions will be printed on the log textbox below the playing field.
-Make sure to select the right team sides by clicking the 'Flip sides'-button in the upper left corner.
-This cannot be automated because this information is not provided by SSL-Vision.

 In case you see "Autoref disabled" inside the green box, you probably moved the autorefs directory after building.
 You then have to select the file